PatNtinos/ML-Pokemon-Gen1/README.md

 🎯 Project Objective
 The aim of this project was to learn and apply basic Machine Learning concepts to a topic of our choice.
 Being a lifelong Pokémon fan, I decided to explore the world of Gen 1 Pokémon using ML techniques.
+Specifically, the classification was based on the Pokemon elemeental types (water,fire,grass,etc.)

 📚 What I Did
 🔹 Data Collection & Feature Extraction
 Collected images of Gen 1 Pokémon from five Kaggle datasets.

-Applied Autoencoders and LDA (Linear Discriminant Analysis) to extract meaningful features.
+Applied Autoencoders and LDA to extract features.

 🔹 Classical ML Models
 Used traditional ML algorithms: